mWater/mwater-expressions/docs/Schema and Types.md

 ### enumValues

-Enum values are represented by an array of objects e.g. `{ id: some id, name: some name }`. `id` should be a string. `name` is a string label of the enum value
+Enum values are represented by an array of objects e.g. `{ id: some id, code: optional non-localized code, name: some name, desc: optional description localized }`. `id` should be a string. `name` is a string label of the enum value

 ### join